Passengers get mid-flight scare on flight from Charlotte to Gainesville

 “It’s why we had to rapidly go to 10,000 feet from 30,000 feet because there’s more oxygen there and we can breathe,” Hove said.

-FlightAware shows the plane’s path and rapid decent.
+FlightAware shows the plane’s path and rapid descent.
 Once things calmed down, the 50 passengers on board got an explanation.

 “The pilot got on and said that there was an indicator that went off in the cockpit that indicated a loss of pressure,” Hove recalled, “and that’s why the masks deployed.”